And, This Is How To Solve The Climate Crisis With President Clinton

 of my state is foreign-born.

+We practice pluralism.
 It's a point of pride.

 I say that because it needs to be said, and you reinforce it here today.

 It's in that diversity that we have achieved so much strength.
+We dominate in every critical industry.

 Yes, we're the fourth largest economy in the world, $4.1 trillion a year, but we dominate.

-With more engineers, more scientists, more Nobel laureates, more venture capital, the finest system of higher education, public higher education in the world, in business startups, number one in two-way trade, number one in direct foreign investment in every category.
+with more engineers, more scientists, more Nobel laureates, more venture capital, the finest system of higher education, public higher education in the world, in business startups, number one in two-way trade, number one in direct foreign investment in every category.

 The dominant manufacturing state, the dominant farming state, the dominant state as it relates to hunting jobs, you didn't know that.

-In every category, we have no peers.
+Jobs related in every category.
+We have no peers.

 We talk about the future, you're talking about what's next.

+California is in the future business.
 But we're also in the spirit of the video in the how business.

 And so it's not about what and why.

-And the future, as you said, the final words you said, the word manifest.
+And this notion of the future is what animates California.
+And the future, as you said, final words you said, word manifest.

-The future is not something to experience, it's something to manifest.
+Future is not something to experience, it's something to manifest.

 It's decisions, not conditions, that determine our fate and future.

-is the thing that defines the game played in California versus the game played many other parts of the country.
+And I think that mindset is the thing that defines the game played in California versus the game played many other parts of the country.

 How have you used that to deal with the fires and the aftermath of it?
+It depends which fire you're referring to.

 You know,